 The role of NHS group in acridinium ester

-Some acridine esters or acridine sulfonamides contain NHS groups, which do not participate in the chemiluminescence reaction, but it is a key group for acridine esters to directly label and cross-link proteins, antibodies or enzymes, and can interact with Amine-reactive crosslinkers are widely used in acridinium ester, fluorescein and other biomolecular probes.
+Some acridine esters or acridine sulfonamides contain NHS groups.
+This group does not participate in the chemiluminescence reaction, but it is a key group for acridine esters to directly label and cross-link proteins, antibodies or enzymes.
+Amine-reactive crosslinkers are widely used in acridinium ester, fluorescein and other biomolecular probes.

 Acridinium NHS Ester Marked Protein